11 January - 12 March 2018

 - the information in the application is correct and complies with the Swedish Research Council’s instructions

-- secondary occupations and commercial ties have been reported to the administrating organisation and that nothing has emerged that breaches good research practice
+- secondary occupations and commercial ties have been reported to the administrating organisation and nothing has emerged that breaches good research practice

 The signature of the administrating organisation confirms that: